Skip to content

 Insurance claim guide

-Edmond experiences high contractor market density but also faces high storm chaser risk, with out-of-state roofing contractors targeting the area within 24–48 hours of significant storms.
-Post-storm repair backlogs in Edmond typically extend 4–8 weeks due to concentrated demand.
-Oklahoma House Bill 1940 (effective November 1, 2022) prohibits roofing contractors from advertising or promising to pay any part of your insurance deductible when paid by property insurance proceeds.
+Edmond experiences high storm chaser activity, with out-of-state roofing contractors typically arriving within 24-48 hours of major hail events to solicit door-to-door business.
+Post-storm repair backlogs in Edmond typically extend 4-8 weeks due to high demand.
+Oklahoma House Bill 1940, effective November 2022, prohibits roofing contractors from advertising or promising to pay any part of your insurance deductible when paid by insurance proceeds.

 Full 10-step claim guide for Edmond